Church Governance

 The basic form of church government in the Presbyterian Church (USA) is representative democracy, similar to that of the United States except that we are unicameral rather than bicameral.
 Instead of Senators or Representatives, our church is governed by Elders who are elected by the members of the congregation to serve for three-years terms.
 Collectively these Elders form the basic church governing body called the Session.
 One-third of the Session is elected every year.
 The Session has the responsibility of governing most elements of church life from worship to building maintenance, through the work of committees.
 Exceptions to that general statement are that the congregation's active members must approve sales and purchases of real property, hiring new ministers, and the annual terms of call (a type of contract) for their minister(s).

-Session Moderator - Pastor Caroline Wilson - Ensures that meetings of the Session and Congregation are conducted in good order.
+• Session Moderator - Rev. Dr. Kori Phillips McMurtry - Ensures that meetings of the Session and Congregation are conducted in good order.

-- Clerk of Session - Judyann Feinstein Glazener (Secretary of Corporation)- Records actions of the Session and Congregation and maintains church membership records.
+• Clerk of Session - Amy Littlefield (Secretary of Corporation)- Records actions of the Session and Congregation and maintains church membership records.

-- Presbyterian Women of the Church (PWOC) - Peggy Oates (and Marty Sippel)
+• Presbyterian Women of the Church (PWOC) - Position open (Peggy Oates, in memoriam)

 Higher Church Government